AVAILABLE NOW:

 With the commentary itself, we wanted to avoid the thing where it becomes boring and stale and just sounds like a developer reading off a sheet of paper.
 So we did the majority of commentary as conversation and interviews, and we curated those for the best material to put into the game.
 From 50 hours of source material, we've carefully chosen over 15 hours of actual commentary to live inside the game.

-Braid, Anniversary Edition will be released on April 30, 2024, for Windows, PlayStation, Xbox, and on iOS and Android for Netflix subscribers.
-We'll be showing more about the game as we get closer to release.
+Braid, Anniversary Edition will be released on May 14, 2024, for Windows, PlayStation, and on iOS and Android for Netflix subscribers; it'll be released on May 15 on Xbox (the only reason for the extra day here is just that the Xbox store refreshes on Wednesdays).
 If you want to sign up for a mailing list, to know more as it is announced, you can do that here.

 See you later,